vm-vh/IsotopeCorrection.jl/README.md

                                                                                   label = pyruvate_label,
                                                                                   tracer_purity = 0.99)

-# alternatively, pyruvate_formula could also be defined as "C3H3O3LabC3"
+# alternatively, pyruvate_formula could also be defined as "C3H3O3LabC3" for compatibility with existing libraries
 # in this case the label keyword should be left blank
 ```